 The primary reason behind adopting a responsive website design is easy usability.
 For example, a person browsing a website on his/her smartphone will obviously want to have the same experience while browsing from a PC or laptop.
 If the experience isn’t positive, chances are high that the person will quickly jump to some other site which increases the bounce rate of the site, thus affecting SEO ranking.
 Thus, the idea is to provide the users with a seamless experience between various devices that helps to reduce bounce rate and add to the betterment of SEO ranking in search engine results.

-Google reports that the average time taken by a mobile website to load is more than seven seconds.
+According to a survey, 46% of people say that the part about mobile web browsing they hate most is waiting for pages to load.
 Since responsive website design does not require users to be redirected to a different URL, the page load time reduces considerably.
 Google stresses a lot on making websites load quickly and easily as it impacts the experience of the user.
 Users always prefer websites that load quickly which again, increases the popularity of the website.

 Going responsive is no doubt the ideal way to attract visitors to a website as people nowadays are increasingly using different devices to search for information on the internet.
 A responsive website offers visitors with exactly the kind of experience they expect from a modern website and thus, increases traffic which assists with better conversion rates and higher search engine results.